SEKOIA-IO/documentation/docs/getting_started/notifications.md

 ## Create a new notification

 Notifications only apply to the community and the application you are in.
+Once configured, these notifications will only be visible to the user who created them.

 ### Operations Center Notifications